Frankie Dettori: Personal life

 Dettori married Catherine Allen on 20 July 1997 at the Catholic Church in Newmarket.
 The couple lived in Stetchworth near Newmarket for 17 years and have five children.
 In 2006, Dettori added his voice to a campaign to raise jockeys' weights, saying: "I am 5 ft 4 in and weigh 9 st 9 lb but I have to sometimes go down to 8 st 6 lb."
 He has also spoken about bulimia and using laxatives and diuretics to keep his weight down.
 Dettori was awarded an honorary MBE for services to racing in the 2001 New Year Honours (honorary as he is a foreign national).
 In 2011 Dettori was awarded an honorary Doctor of Science at Anglia Ruskin University.

 Dettori made use of an alleged tax avoidance scheme devised by Paul Baxendale-Walker, which led to a legal dispute with HMRC.
 His anonymity in the case was lifted by a court order in December 2024.
 In March 2025, Dettori announced that he had filed for bankruptcy as his financial advisors had failed to reach an agreement with HMRC.
+The bankruptcy was due to be discharged after a year, but in March 2026 the court extended it for a further year as Dettori had failed to disclose all his assets, including properties abroad.
+The judge said that criminal sanctions were a possibility.

+On 1 July 2026, Dettori was involved in a car accident near Newmarket and was taken to hospital with several broken ribs and a broken thumb.

 Major wins

-Dettori has won the following world-wide Group/Grade 1 races.
+Dettori won the following world-wide Group/Grade 1 races.